feather-rs/association/Articles of Association.md

     1. The name of the association is "Feather Association"
 2. Purpose
     1. The purpose of the association is
-        1. The promotion, development, and distribution of the open-source project Feather and associated tools
+        1. The promotion, development, and distribution of the open-source project Feather and subprojects
-        2. The general support of open-source project related to Minecraft
+        2. The general support of open-source projects related to Minecraft
 3. Membership
     1. Anyone whose interest is in accordance are with section 2. and have paid the membership fee is considered members of the association.
     2. A membership is valid from the month in which the membership is payed and the following 11 months.